-Due to promotions in the previous year, Ms. Manning, Mr. Néemeh and Mr. Larson are subject to significantly higher ownership requirements.
+As of December 31, 2018, Messrs.
+Larson, Néemeh and Laughlin met their respective ownership requirements.
+Due to her promotion in 2017, Ms. Manning is subject to significantly higher ownership requirements and has not yet met her stock ownership requirement.
 Mr. Matson joined the Company in August 2014 and has not been employed by the Company for enough years to reasonably expect attainment of his stock ownership requirements.
-As of December 31, 2017, Ms. Manning, Mr. Larson, and Mr. Matson have not yet met their respective ownership requirements.